Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Severity:** Critical (Core Functional Restriction in Content Discovery)

 ### 🐛 Bug #3: Hover State Overlay Bug on Team / Instructors Module (ID: T337)
 * **Description:** Hovering a cursor over a mentor profile card background photo does not render the darkened opacity overlay correctly.
-As a result, the social sharing sub-elements remain partially hidden and unclickable, preventing users from interacting with the links.
+As a result, the social sharing sub-elements remain partially hidden and unclickable, preventing users from interacting with the social links.
-* **Severity:** Major (UI/UX Functionality Bug)
+* **Severity:** Minor (UI/UX Functionality Bug)
 ## 5. Conclusion & Recommendations

 While the overall platform architecture shows robust structural stability, the Quality Gate status is currently ❌ REJECTED (Fixes Required) pending the resolution of the Critical search filtering restriction found in the Courses Catalog (ID: T297).